 Talk to a mental health professional

-If you have served at least one day in the ADF, you can access free mental health care.
+If you have served at least one day in the ADF, you can access fully funded mental health care.
 You may be able to access professional counselling by:

 - contacting Open Arms – Veterans & Families Counselling on 1800 011 046